How to Import & Export Goods in UAE? – Things to Know

 The SAIF Zone has a well-established infrastructure offering a wide range of facilities starting from shared office space to large manufacturing units.
 It caters to a large business community with varying business requirements.

+In UAE, there are two major business jurisdictions for company formation – The Mainland and the Free Zone.
 They have distinct characteristics and business benefits.
 For Trading Companies especially to facilitate import, export, and trading in international markets, the Free Zones are the right choice.

-Free Zones in UAE offer Zero Customs duty on imports to the Free Zone, as well as most of the Free Zones have a customs checkpoint and are in proximity to the busiest Airports & Seaports of UAE.
+There is Zero Customs duty on imports to the Free Zone, as well as most of the Free Zones have a customs checkpoint and are in proximity to the busiest Airports and seaports of UAE.

 A designated Zone as specified in the UAE Cabinet decision is a VAT Free Zone.
 For VAT, the designated Free Zones are considered to be out of the purview of VAT.